Home

 Scott 1604 (2015)

-Born Antonio Pignatelli, Pope Innocent XII is known for his acts of charity and reform, both in the governance of Rome and the Papal States, but also within the Curia.
+Pope Innocent XII immediately took up the cause of reform in both the governance of Rome and the Papal States and within the Curia.
 His administration stressed the economy and impartial administration of justice.
-His efforts toward Church reform aimed to prohibit nepotism and ensure the papal nomination of bishops and abbots (especially in Germany).
+He is remembered for his efforts to prohibit nepotism and ensure the papal nomination of bishops and abbots (especially in Germany).
+In 1692, he issued the papal bull "Romanum decet Pontificem", which banned the curial office of the "Cardinal-Nephew" and prohibited the pope from bestowing items of value such as estates, offices, or revenues to relatives.
 During his pontificate, diplomatic relations were restored with France, after an absence of 50 years over claims by the French crown to control the appointment of bishops.
-Innocent also supported the Empire's efforts against the Ottoman Turks, a continuation of the policies of his predecessor, Innocent XI.
+Innocent also supported the Empire's efforts against the Ottoman Turks, a continuation of the policies of one of his predecessors, Pope Innocent XI.

 REFERENCES: